 Candidates with Learning Disabilities.
 Students with learning disabilities should apply for admission to Susquehanna in the normal fashion.
 The university will use the same criteria to review these applications as any other applications.
-The admissions staff may also ask the director of counseling, who serves as coordinator of services for students with disabilities, for assistance in the evaluation process.
+The admissions staff may also ask the Director of Counseling, who serves as coordinator of services for students with disabilities, for assistance in the evaluation process.
 Susquehanna does not offer a separate curriculum or program for students with learning disabilities.
 The university does, however, comply with the Americans with Disabilities Act of 1990 and section 504 of the Rehabilitation Act of 1973 in granting reasonable and appropriate accommodations.

 Candidates with learning disabilities may also find it helpful to include a copy of a recent psychoeducational evaluation with their application.
-This will enable the university to inform candidates whether or not Susquehanna is able to provide the level of assistance they may be seeking.
+This will enable the university to inform candidates whether or not Susquehanna is able to provide the assistance they may be seeking.

 Students with learning disabilities who are most likely to succeed at Susquehanna are those who understand the nature of their disability, are able to be assertive about their needs and are strongly motivated to succeed.